This training activity is free for you to use and is ideal if you are providing training workshops for managers or team leaders.

 However, provide support, such as:

-- making sure that the floor where they work is accessible with a lift or allow them to work on the ground floor
+- making sure that the floor where they work is accessible with a lift or allowing them to work on the ground floor

 - provide car parking near the entrance of the building so they do not need to walk long distances